jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 Once again, `union_key_value_pair` uses the tag type `std::allocator_arg_t` to be sure not to collide with other constructors.
 We will then construct the `pair_` in place ; meaning that we will skip the memory allocation part of it since we already have the storage for it.
 Constructing an object in **C++17** with an allocator requires you a Phd in C++ arcaneries: you need a non-const instance of that allocator coupled to the [allocator_traits](https://en.cppreference.com/w/cpp/memory/allocator_traits). **C++20** can once again save you some time here with [std::make_obj_using_allocator](https://en.cppreference.com/w/cpp/memory/make_obj_using_allocator).

 And on this positive note we are done with allocators!
-Our `node` class has the same behaviour a `std::pair` would, it will .
+Our node class has the same behaviour a std::pair, it will reuse the allocator it was allocated with for its own members.

-## Conclusor:

-We survived this first day of our journey!
-We can control the growth of our container using a policy pattern.
-We also have a **Schrodinger std::pair** at our disposal to move our key/value pairs blazingly fast accross memory while preventing our users to shoot themselves in the feet.

-Be ready for the next phase: the dreaded iterators and allocators are waiting for you!
+## Conclusion from the author:

+It was quite a labor to implement the iterators types for our dense_hash_map.
+We also discovered with stupor that allocators are not working out of the box for custom types.
+To have or not to have access to C++20 is also a huge factor in how maintenable you can write such code.
+C++17 demands a lot more rigor when dealing with pseudo-standard code.

+I have been selling these blog posts as us building a hash map together, so I am assuming that you are quite furor by now: all the prior posts and this one did not contain a single line of algorithms.
+The rumor is that the next post will be about a maze of insertion algorithms, so stay tuned!